learn-co-curriculum/conditional-readme/README.md

 > A control flow construct is a language feature which disrupts the normal progression to the next statement and conditionally or unconditionally branches to another location in source code.
 > –– [Robert Klemme](http://blog.rubybestpractices.com/posts/rklemme/004-Control_Flow.html)

 In other words, control flow let's you tell your program what code to execute conditionally.
 As humans, we actually enact flow control *every day*.
-For intance, if you are hungry, you will go and get a snack.
+For instance, if you are hungry, you will go and get a snack.
 Otherwise, you'll stay put and continue to read this awesome Readme.

 Control flow is an important part of Ruby programming and web development.
 For example, in the context of a web application, you can easily imagine there being content or functionality that is available to a user *if that user is logged in.*